specter-cfd/SPECTER/README.md

 **SPECTER** is programmed to scale.
 It can be run in your workstation as well as in top notch supercomputers.
 With this in mind, the code is parallelized employing **MPI**, **OpenMP** and **CUDA**.

+Note: **CUDA** support is currently experimental and not provided publicly yet.
+If you are interested in CUDA support please contact the author.

 ----
 ## Getting SPECTER
 If you have git installed in your system, you can run